Research Group Embedded Systems

 The solution is based on a PC/104 platform running the SiTOS protocol.

-In this cooperation with the company Oregano Systems the Department of Embedded Systems provides engineering support for hardware/software co-design.
+In this cooperation with the company Oregano Systems the Research Group Embedded Systems provides engineering support for hardware/software co-design.

 The aim of this project is to define and implement test and diagnosis scenarios for bit error rate observations at the interface